 Good bosses do not impede employees’ careers.
-Good bosses give you opportunities to prepare you for the next big step.
+Good bosses give you opportunities to increase your competence and get ready for the next big step.
 Good bosses coach and encourage.
 However, good bosses are like good people; they are not found everywhere.

 How do you know if your boss is being a jerk in this instance?

 Your boss ISN’T necessarily trying to impede your career if he:

 - Is very demanding

 - Won’t approve the time off for your dream vacation

 Just because you dislike him for a particular reason doesn’t necessarily mean that he is out to stab you in the back.